JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 6. **Security**: Implementing encryption and decryption for file sharing is crucial for user privacy and data security.
     - Ensure that the key exchange is secure.
     - Integrating OAuth, MFA, and local authentication may require additional work.

-## Design / Technology Stack

-### Frontend

-- `Remix` will be used for the frontend.
-- `webtorrent` will be used for the P2P file-sharing functionality.
-- Google Cloud Platform will be used for deployment.

-### Backend

-- Google Cloud Platform will be used for backend deployment.

-### Libraries

-We independently developed the frontend using `Remix` and implemented functionality with the `webtorrent` npm package.

-#### Library Comparison

-`webtorrent` utilizes one of the traditional P2P file-sharing protocols, BitTorrent, as a foundation.
-While BitTorrent supports large-scale public file-sharing in extensive user networks, it may not be ideal for our application, which requires secure, private and small-scale file sharing.

-A more specialized and suitable P2P method could support small group sharing, allowing senders to disconnect while files remain accessible.
-Though [wormhole-crypto](https://github.com/SocketDev/wormhole-crypto) could serve this need, it appears inactive for over a year, raising concerns about its reliability.

 ## Optimization